Dilston Fishing's conditions

 These are minimum requirements and anglers are encouraged to exceed them where possible.

 Fishermen must record all fish caught (including fish returned) with the owners and within 48 hours of the date of fishing.
 Dilston Fishings beat accommodates six daily let rods, (four on Saturdays ) and tenants are responsible for ensuring that this number is not exceeded at any time.

 Fishing commences at 8.30am.
 In addition members of Corbridge Anglers may also be fishing after 5.30pm in the evening.

 Tenants are responsible for ensuring that they and their guests are familiar with the upper and lower limits of the Dilston Fishings and will at no time fish beyond those limits.
 There is a notice at the western upstream limit opposite the small island.
 The downstream eastern limit is the bridge at Corbridge.
 On Saturdays the fishing is restricted to the upper half of the beat from the western limit downstream to, and including the Devil's Water Stream.

-Fishing is to be any legal means though spinning is discouraged in periods of prolonged low water.
+Fishing is to be by fly or spinner only, although spinning is discouraged in periods of prolonged low water.
 There are some deep pools and slower sections which provide ideal spinning water.